Notronix/NewRelicEvents/README.md

 }
 catch (APIViolationException e)
 {
     System.out.println("Uh oh...
-I have violated the NR Insights API.");
+I have violated the New Relic Insights API.");
 }

 NewRelicClient client = new NewRelicClient();
-client.setAccountId(0); // this should be your NR account ID client.setInsertKey("YOUR KEY HERE"); // this should be your NR Insights Insert Key
+client.setAccountId(0); // this should be your New Relic account ID, which is the 12345 part of your Insights account URL https://insights.newrelic.com/accounts/12345 client.setInsertKey("YOUR KEY HERE"); // this should be your [Insights Insert Key](https://docs.newrelic.com/docs/insights/new-relic-insights/adding-querying-data/inserting-custom-events-via-insights-api#register)

 try
 {
     StatusLine responseStatus = client.submit(meaninglessEvent);

-    System.out.println("NR responded with status code: " + responseStatus.getStatusCode());
+    System.out.println("New Relic responded with status code: " + responseStatus.getStatusCode());
 }
 catch (APIViolationException e)
 {
-    System.out.println("This can happen if your event's eventType is invalid according to the NR Insights API");
+    System.out.println("This can happen if your event's eventType is invalid according to the New Relic Insights API");
 }
 catch (NewRelicLoggingException e)
 {